annelineguttormsen/jsf_ma2_recipepuppy/README.md

 **What does array.map() do?**

 The array.map()-method takes an array and makes a new array.
-It uses a callback function to go through every index of the old array and determines whether the value of that index should make it to the new array.
+It uses a callback function to go through every index of the old array and uses the callback function to make a value to push into the new array.

 **What are props?**